Go From Shopaholic to Shopping Habit-Breaker: 6 Hacks to Avoid Shopaholic Debt

 The numbers won’t lie.
 Look back on all your receipts from the last few months and add up how much you’ve spent on unnecessary items.
 Because most of our shopping is done via credit card (versus cold, hard cash), it’s harder for us to think of our spending as something that is constantly withdrawing from our funds.

 Evaluate why you shop.
-Each time you feel the urge to take out your wallet, ask yourself how you’re feeling and if you’re experiencing any unpleasant emotion that’s driving you towards retail therapy.
+Each time you feel the urge to take out your wallet, ask yourself how you’re feeling and if you’re experiencing any unpleasant emotion that’s driving you towards retail therapy and shopaholic debt.
 Chances are, stress or lack of fulfillment are the real root causes of your problem, not a genuine need.
 Combat your real stressors instead of trying to shop them away.

 2. Retrain Your Brain